 Next step has begun: trilogue negotiations

 After the plenary vote in the Parliament on 12th September, the Directive moves into trilogue negotiations consisting of the Commission, Parliament, and Council of the European Union (the EU Member State governments).
 The first official meeting of the trilogue was held on 2 October.
-Even though these are closed door meetings, MEP Julia Reda has promised to share trilogue documents on her website, including the comparison positions of the players and possible compromises being floated during the negotiations.
+Even though these are closed door meetings, MEP Felix Reda has promised to share trilogue documents on her website, including the comparison positions of the players and possible compromises being floated during the negotiations.

 The trilogue bodies will work to reconcile their versions of the directive text, and a final vote will take place in the European Parliament in early 2019.